Christopher Bernevall: Family

 He was born at Crickstown in County Meath, the elder son of Nicholas de Bernevall, whose wife was a Clifford.
 His younger brother founded the Kingsland branch of the family.
 In 1432 he was granted an estate at Macetown (or Maston), near Skreen.

 He married Matilda (or Maud) Drake, a member of the influential Drake family of Drakerath, County Meath, who was probably a sister of John Drake, Mayor of Dublin.
 The most notable of his children were his eldest son Sir Nicholas Barnewall, who like his father was Lord Chief Justice of Ireland, and his youngest son Robert, 1st Baron Trimleston.
-He had at least one daughter Thomasine, who married John Plunkett, a son of the Baron of Dunsany.
+He had at least one daughter Thomasine, who married John Plunkett, a younger son of the Baron of Dunsany.

-In 1424 Christopher was given the right to the marriage of Alice Derpatrick, daughter and co-heiress of Robert Derpatrick of Stillorgan and Catherine Uriell, the daughter of Christopher's colleague on the Bench, James Uriell.
+In 1424 Christopher was given the right to arrange the marriage of Alice Derpatrick, daughter and co-heiress of Robert Derpatrick of Stillorgan and Catherine Uriell, the daughter of Christopher's colleague on the Bench, James Uriell.

 Career

 He was appointed King's Serjeant in 1422 and held that office until 1434.
 As King's Serjeant, he acted from time to time as an extra High Court judge.
 In 1425 he was one of three officials named to inquire into the collection of Royal profits in Dublin and Drogheda.
+In the same year the Crown ordered that he be paid his arrears of salary.
 In 1426/7 he sat on a high-powered judicial commission to hear an indictment for felony against Edward Dantsey, Bishop of Meath, who was accused, falsely, of stealing a chalice.
 The case was removed to Parliament, which acquitted the Bishop.
 A man called Penthony later confessed to being the thief, and was given absolution for his sins.